carbon-design-system/ibm-products/.github/REVIEWERS_GUIDELINES.md

 ## New production dependencies

-**Hey Reviewer!** Copy and paste the list below.
+**Hey Reviewer!** Copy and paste this entire section.
 Check where criteria passed, strike out where not applicable.

+`## Review of dependencies`

 In any case where a new dependency has been added to package.json review the following as part of the PR it is submitted with.